iromli/iromli.github.io/content/blog/2022-05-17-dockerfile-copy-caveat.md

 ## Moral of the story

-* Don't expect the `COPY` instruction always do the same thing as `cp` command.
+* Don't expect the `COPY` instruction always do the same thing as `cp` command does.
-* Double-check the end-result.

-**NOTE:** Perhaps this is the Docker build design or perhaps I misunderstood how to use `COPY` correctly.